 The Japanese have a concept that is difficult for Westerners to comprehend, "Acceptance".
 Trust your teacher totally and accept whatever terms and conditions are being offered.
 This is not yet the time for questions.

 In the film, the student, Abby San, is frustrated and lashes out at her instructor, the head chef.
 She storms out of the restaurant.
 Next morning she humbly returns and says, in Japanese (big effort on her part), "I want to be your student."

 During the entire training period leading up to his point we see Abby constantly on her phone.
 At every free moment she is trying to make up with her boyfriend or complaining to someone about something.
 That morning, when she humbly returned to the restaurant, the master chef puts out his hand.
 He wants her cell phone.
 He puts it on the floor, she covers her face not to see the horror that is about to unfold, and he smashes it with his wooden shoe.

 What just happened?
 Why was this necessary?
 Couldn't she just turn off her cell phone?

 As long as her mind was on the cell phone, and all the people she could reach with it, she was not totally here in the moment.
 She was not, and could not be totally focused on this experience.
-Perhaps it is a Zen thing, no 'multi tasking', no being two places at once.
+Perhaps it is a Zen thing, no multi tasking, no being two places at once, no dividing your attention.
 No, you want to train, you shut off the outside world, you must be totally here, totally involved with what you are learning.